| Clear Liquid Diet | Broth, gelatin, clear juices |

 - Focus on safety and patient education

-- Identify foods that worsen symptoms
+- Identify foods that worsen specific conditions

 - Use elimination to remove unsafe options